6 Introduction to Survival Analysis

 \[ \begin{aligned} S(t) &\stackrel{\text{def}}{=}\Pr(T > t)\\ &=\int_{u=t}^\infty p(u) du\\ &=1-F(t)\\ \end{aligned} \]

-The survival function \(S(t)\) is the probability that the event time is later than \(t\).
-If the event in a clinical trial is death, then \(S(t)\) is the expected fraction of the original population at time 0 who have survived up to time \(t\) and are still alive at time \(t\); that is, if \(X_t\) represents survival status at time \(t\), with \(X_t = 1\) denoting alive at time \(t\) and \(X_t = 0\) denoting deceased at time \(t\), then:
+Given a random time-to-event variable \(T\), the survival function or survivor function, denoted \(S(t)\), is the probability that the event time is later than \(t\).
+If the event in a clinical trial is death, then \(S(t)\) is the expected fraction of the original population at time 0 who have survived up to time \(t\) and are still alive at time \(t\); that is:

 \[ P(T> t) = \left\{ {{\text{e}^{-\lambda t}, t\ge0} \atop {1, t \le 0}}\right. \] where \(\lambda > 0\).